 As EU’s chief Brexit negotiator Michel Barnier said, “Whatever agreement we reach on our future relationship [with the UK], Brexit will always be a matter of damage limitation.”

 So far, no other EU member-state has shown the merest indication of following in the footsteps of the UK.

-The Removal of the UK flag in the European Council bulding
+The Removal of the UK flag from the European Council building

 Brussels, Belgium, 31 January 2020